-I reviewed a beautiful documentary about oceanographer and conservationist Sylvia Earle, and I remember thinking that her call for protecting 20 percent of the world's oceans with marine sanctuaries was important, but perhaps a little utopian.
+When I reviewed a beautiful documentary about oceanographer Sylvia Earle, and I remember thinking that her call for protecting 20 percent of the world's oceans with marine sanctuaries was important, but perhaps a little utopian.
 After all, how would we patrol and protect such a huge area of the world's surface?
 But technology may be coming to the rescue.

 Where once we needed ships, now we have satellites.

 What's particularly interesting, alongside the sheer size and scope of the proposed conservation areas (this would even beat the gigantic ocean conservation area created by the United States recently), is that the costs for patrolling a marine reserve have plummeted.
-Just as satellites have been used to track seals, follow sharks, and document deforestation, they can be a powerful and cost-effective tool to monitor fishing activity, identify would-be pirates and collect evidence of any violations.
+Just as satellites have been used to track seals and document deforestation, they can be a powerful and cost-effective tool to monitor fishing activity, identify would-be pirates and collect evidence of any violations.

-Here's how the Guardian reported the story:
+Here's how The Guardian reported the story:

 According to the conservationists, satellite monitoring and modern technology has now precluded the need for boats to patrol the vast areas and has dramatically reduced costs.
 Previous government estimates, based on a single boat patrolling the Chagos islands MPA, have suggested it might cost £4m a year to monitor and enforce an MPA around Ascension or Pitcairn.
 But this may now have been reduced to £400,000 a year, said Charles Clover, chair of the Blue Foundation and a spokesman for the coalition.